rkevin-arch/ECS189M/lectures/challenges_masterlist.md

 |Status|Explanation|
 |-|-|
 |Done|Full on 100% done|
+|Tested|Tested on hadron, needs final deployment on twinpeaks
 |Untested|Finished, needs testing|
 |Changes needed|Mostly done, just a few changes left (i.e. write info.yml)|
 |Waiting on downloadable|This challenge has a downloadable file, but I haven't implemented that feature in build.py yet|